An historic urban park in the heart of King’s Lynn. The Walks is the only surviving 18th century town walk in Norfolk.

 St. James Park

-Extensively used for quiet enjoyment.
-Used to access public facilities such as St. James surgery to the south-east and the nursery school to the south.
+St James park, the area that encloses the Fountain was laid out in 1902-03.
+Extensively used for quiet enjoyment and used to access public facilities such as St. James surgery to the south-east and the nursery school to the south.
 Also used to access the main area of The Walks landscape.
 Offers good views of St. John’s church.
 Used for displays of bedding plants and offers opportunity for sponsored displays of planting.
 Historically important as the former (ornamented) burial ground of St. Margaret’s church and, in part, as the former burial ground to St. James workhouse.
 Only area of The Walks landscape where there is a clear view of the fragmentary remains of the workhouse building.

 Focal point of St. James Park forming a feature at the junction between the four main cross paths.
 Extensively enjoyed by visitors using seats around the path, which circuits it.
 Historically important as presented personally by the then mayor, Mr. Carpenter, on the opening of the Park in 1903.